 This change should reinforce the idea that both partners are equal in marriage, while professional women's lives would be simplified henceforth.
 This is a positive step towards equality worth celebrating.

-In years past, the practice had been growing and culminated into the new change.
-Coretta Scott King, a civil rights leader and Hillary Rodham Clinton, former Secretary of State and a Democratic Presidential candidate, were some of the pioneers of the need for women to maintain their maiden names as middle names without any negative affect on their marriage, personal, and professional lives.
+In years past, the practice grew and culminated in the new change.
+Coretta Scott King, a civil rights leader and Hillary Rodham Clinton, former Secretary of State and Democratic Presidential candidate, were pioneers for women to maintain their maiden names as middle names with no negative impact on their marriage, personal, and professional lives.